Transport in Rwanda: National

-The main form of public transport within Rwanda is the Express Bus, which has superseded the Share taxi on the main routes.
+The main form of public transport within Rwanda is the express bus, which has superseded the share taxi on the main routes.

-Share Taxis
+Share taxi

-Run between two termini (known as taxi parks), but stop frequently en route to pick up and set down passengers.
+Share taxis run between two termini (known as taxi parks), but stop frequently en route to pick up and drop off passengers.
 They are known locally simply as taxi or, colloquially, twegerane, which means 'let's sit together' in the Kinyarwanda language (a conventional private taxi is referred to as a special hire or taxi voiture).

 They almost always wait until full before departing, and can also wait for long periods in locations along the route if not enough people are on board.

 The vehicles are usually Toyota minibuses owned by a private individual who employs a driver (Fr: chauffeur) and a conductor (Fr: convoyeur) to operate and maintain the vehicle on a day-to-day basis.
 Most have four rows of seats, each of which seats four adults (babies and children not being counted as they are expected to sit on the lap of an adult).
 Additionally there are two front passenger seats, so the vehicle can carry a total of up to eighteen passengers, in addition to the driver and the conductor.

 The conductor is responsible for opening and closing the main sliding door and collecting money from passengers, and will stand in the space by the door if all seats re occupied.
 No tickets are issued on this form of taxi.